-How To Work With An External Collaborator (Or Anyone Outside Your Team) Using Asana
+How To Collaborate With Anyone Outside Your Team in Asana

 Throughout the course of your project, you will most likely have to collaborate with people outside of your team, be they contractors, vendors, freelancers, partners, or clients.
 While it’s relatively straightforward to cooperate with your core team, how can you communicate and share project information with those on the outside?
 A great solution is to use Asana.
 It’s known for facilitating innovative ways to work, and the external collaborator doesn’t even need to be an Asana user.